With a well-crafted route, 10 days in Scotland is just enough time to see most of the major highlights on every Scotland bucket list.

 Note: This will largely depend on whether or not you plan on including the NC500 (North Coast 500) route to your 10-day Scotland travel itinerary.

 Have a look at the photos below and make the choice for yourself; personally, I likely would have skipped this section, as well as the Fairy Pools, and made an attempt at the North Coast instead if I could do it again!

 Parking is free and plentiful, but admission to the castle is £14 for adults.
 If the tide is in, there is a great shot to be had looking back across Loch Dunvegan toward the castle.
-Sadly, conditions were not favorable for this shot on my visit.
+Sadly, conditions were not favourable for this shot on my visit.

 If you have bothered to come to this section of Skye and the weather is nice, it’s worth poking in for a walk to the beach.
 However, the road in and out is rather small and the walk to the beach from the parking area is about 25 minutes each way, and just over two miles return.